Back to Blog

 1. Getting a Values Question Wrong (The #1 Reason)

 This is by far the most common cause of failure.
 The test contains 5 values questions, and you must answer every single one correctly.
 There is no room for error.
-Many test‑takers score well overall but fail because they missed one values question.
-The values section requires a different kind of preparation — you need to understand Australia's values deeply, not just memorise facts.
+Plenty of people score well overall but fail because they missed one values question.
+The values section needs a different kind of preparation: you have to understand Australia's values, not just memorise facts.

 For a detailed breakdown of every value you need to know, read our guide to Australian citizenship test values questions.